microsoft/vscode-cmake-tools/docs/getting_started.rst

 with the project name and extension status.

 .. note::
-    Just like with kits, CMake will ask you which variant to build if you haven't already made a selection.
+    Just like with kits, CMake Tools will ask you which variant to build if you haven't already made a selection.

 Variants can be customized to a wide variety of purposes.
 Find out more on the